ievanh6/final-project-public/Final_Report.md

 types.

-Before moving forward and looking more in-depth at these cellular processes, we decided to look more closely into the differen subtypes in general.
-We wnated to gain more insight into these subtypes and gain some more information on exactly how they relate.
+Before moving forward and looking more in-depth at these cellular processes, we decided to look more closely into the different subtypes in general.
+We wanted to gain more insight into these subtypes and gain some more information on exactly how they relate.
 More specifically, we wanted to see how exactly similar they were and if they showed some distinct